Xiangyu-Gao/Radar-multiple-perspective-object-detection/README.md

     ```
     python train_dop.py -m C3D
     ```
-    You will get training as below
+    You will get training outputs as follows:
     ```
     No data augmentation
     Number of sequences to train: 1